 Main content

-Fringe With Benefits: Korean Air Bangs Are the Low-Maintenance Way to Try Bangs
+Korean Air Bangs Are the Low-Maintenance Way to Try Bangs

-Fringe With Benefits: Korean Air Bangs Are the Low-Maintenance Way to Try Bangs
+Korean Air Bangs Are the Low-Maintenance Way to Try Bangs

 Air bangs are extremely piece-y strands of hair that rest somewhere between your eyebrows and eyelashes.
-Also known as Korean air bangs or see-through bangs, they’re a more delicate and understated way to embrace fringe, especially if you’re hesitant to commit to a drastic cut.
+Also known as Korean air bangs or see-through bangs, they’re a more delicate and understated way to embrace fringe, especially if you’re hesitant to commit to a more drastic cut.
 These wisps allow most of your forehead to peek through, and unlike thicker bangs, they won’t completely cloud your vision if they fall past your eyes.

 “Think ‘straight across bangs,’ but a lot more wispy and thin—that’s how you should describe it to your stylist,” says Bias.
 “Korean air bangs have been popular for years, maybe even decades in Korea, and it’s exciting to see them make their way to the mainstream American market.”